corrode/corrode.github.io/content/blog/expressions/index.md

 ]
 +++

-Rust's emphasis on expressions is an underrated aspect of the language.
+Rust's focus on expressions is an underrated aspect of the language.
+Ideas flow more naturally once you embrace expressions as a core mechanic in Rust.
+I would go as far as to say that expressions shaped the way I think about control flow in general.

+"Everything is an expression" is a bit of an exaggeration, but it's a useful mental model while you internalize the concept.

+What's so special about expressions?

-Expressions produce a value, statements do not.
+## Expressions produce a value, statements do not.

+The difference between expressions and statements can easily be dismissed as a minor detail.
+Underneath the surface, though, expressions have a deep impact on the ergonomics of a language.

-In Rust, this includes literals, variables, function calls, blocks, and control flow statements like `if`, `match`, and `loop`.
+In Rust, most things produce a value: literals, variables, function calls, blocks, and control flow statements like `if`, `match`, and `loop`.
 Even [`&`](https://doc.rust-lang.org/reference/expressions/operator-expr.html#borrow-operators) and [`*`](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-dereference-operator) are expressions in Rust.

-Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in languages like C, Java, or Go.

-Expressions can easily be dismissed as a minor detail, a nuance in Rust's syntax.
-Underneath the surface, though, expressions have a deep impact on the ergonomics of writing Rust.

-"Everything is an expression" is a bit of an exaggeration, but it's a useful mental model while you internalize the concept.

-Rust becomes way more accessible once you embrace expressions as the core building block of the language.
-I would go as far as to say that they shaped the way I think about code in *any* language.

 ## Expressions In Rust vs other languages

+Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in other languages.

-Languages like Go, C++, Java, TypeScript have expressions, too!
-They pale in comparison to Rust, though.
+Go, C++, Java, and TypeScript have expressions, too, but they pale in comparison to Rust, though.

 In Go, for example, an `if` statement is... well, a statement and not an expression.
 This has some surprising side-effects.
 For example, you can't use an `if` statement in a ternary expression like you would in Rust.